JCYhapon/code-snippet-manager/README.md

 - 🗑️ **Delete Snippet**
   - Remove snippets you no longer need with a single click.

-- 💾 **Local Storage**
-  - Snippets are stored in your browser’s `localStorage`, so your data stays even after refreshing the page.

 ---

 ## 🧩 Tech Stack